maxif96/Recetapp-v2/README.md

 That is the home page, nice right?

-This project is about upload cooking recipes.
+This project is about cooking recipes.

 ## What you can do in this page?